teamdeeson/d8-quickstart/README.md

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

-Then you can create a new project using composer:
+Then you can create a new project using composer, keep the project name short and without punctuation (e.g. myproject)

 ```bash
 composer create-project teamdeeson/d8-quickstart <project-name> --stability dev --no-interaction